John Septimus Roe Anglican Community School: Curriculum

-All year, groups undertake compulsory religious instruction.
-Students receive such instruction through year 12.
-During years 11 and 12, students can choose to study Religion and Life as an ATAR course or a general course, allowing them to have a study period whilst their year group has their 1 period a week of Anglican Religious Studies Endorsed Program.
+All year groups undertake compulsory religious education until Year 12.
+During Years 11 and 12, students can choose to study Religion and Life as an ATAR course or a general course, allowing them to have a study period whilst their year group has their 1 period a week of Anglican Religious Studies Endorsed Program.

 Co-curricular activities

 There are multiple clubs that encompass academics, sports and technology.
-Some of these include the 100 Club (Primary) and 300 Club (Secondary), Swimming Club for Years 4-12 in Terms 1 and 4, revision sessions and homework help in multiple subjects, Media Club, Drone Club, ESports Club, Dungeons and Dragons Club, Biology Club, 3D Design Club, Dance Club, Chess Club, Multicultural Club and AV Club.
-The school also takes part in multiple academic competitions including the Tournament of Minds for Year 7-10 students, the Australasian Problem Solving Mathematical Olympiads (APSMO) for Year 5–8 students and the Australian Mathematics Competition for select Year 3–12 students.
+Some of these include the 100 Club (Primary) and 300 Club (Secondary), Swimming Club for Years 4-12 in Terms 1 and 4, revision sessions and homework help in multiple subjects, Media Club, Dance Club, Chess Club, Multicultural Club and AV Club.
+The school also takes part in multiple academic competitions including the Tournament of Minds for select Year 7-10 students, the Australasian Problem Solving Mathematical Olympiads (APSMO) for select Year 5–8 students and the Australian Mathematics Competition for select Year 3–12 students.
 The school has an extensive basketball program for secondary school students.
 The program runs during the school day, and acts as a class for students in the program.
 Many students, from JSR and other schools, try out for selection into the program.

-Years 7, 8, 9, and 10 are eligible to participate in ACC sport in terms 1 and 2, where students face students from other Associated & Catholic Colleges of Western Australia (ACC) schools in the NWAS division.
-These schools include: Aranmore Catholic College, Carmel School, Emmanuel Christian Community School, Kingsway Christian College, Mercy College and St. George's Anglican Grammar School.
+Students are eligible to participate in interschool sporting teams across the year, where students face students from other Associated & Catholic Colleges of Western Australia (ACC) schools in the NEAS division.
+These schools include: Holy Cross College, La Salle College, Swan Christian College and Swan Valley Anglican Community School.
+Prior to 2026, JSR competed in the NWAS division.
 The schools compete in multiple sports including: